 Welcome to our Aortic Stenosis Summary Page.

-This page provides a definition, a sample aortic stenosis heart murmur recording and links to other auscultation recordings, lessons and interactive guides.
+This page provides a definition, an aortic stenosis murmur recording and links to other auscultation recordings, lessons and interactive guides.

 What is it?

 Aortic stenosis occurs when the aortic valve's opening narrows.

 This narrowing obstructs blood flow from the heart into the aorta.

 Because of this obstruction, heart needs to work harder to pump blood to your body.